#P-hardness proofs of matrix immanants evaluated on restricted matrices: P-hardness result on computing immanants of adjacency matrices of edge-weighted, planar, directed graphs

 \section{\#P-hardness result on computing immanants of adjacency matrices of edge-weighted, planar, directed graphs}

 Finally, we prove the hardness result stated in Theorem \ref{theo:hardness-weighted-directed-planar} by reducing the number of (not necessarily perfect) matchings of planar graphs to computing the $\lambda$-immanant of the adjacency matrix of edge-weighted, planar, directed graphs.
-Computing the number of matchings in planar graphs is \#P-complete \cite{jerrum-monomer-dimer,jerrum-erratum}. \begin{const} Let $H = (V,E)$ be a planar graph on $\frac{n^{\varepsilon}}{2}$ vertices.
+Computing the number of (not necessarily perfect) matchings in general, unweighted planar graphs is \#P-complete \cite{jerrum-monomer-dimer,jerrum-erratum}. \begin{const} Let $H = (V,E)$ be a general, unweighted planar graph on $\frac{n^{\varepsilon}}{2}$ vertices.
 We construct a corresponding directed, planar graph $\vec{G}$ in the following way.
-Replace each edge $(u,v)\in E$ with the gadget represented in Figure~\ref{fig:radus-gadget}.
+Replace each edge $(u,v)\in E$ with the gadget shown in Figure~\ref{fig:radus-gadget}.
 We call this gadget the \emph{match gadget}.
 The indicated edge has weight $-1$, all other edges have weight $1$.
 For each vertex $v\in H$, add a gadget represented in Figure~\ref{fig:triangle-gadget}.
 The indicated edge has a weight $x$, all other edges have weight $1$.
-The paths between $u_1^+$ to $u_2^-$ as well as from $u_2^+$ to $u_1^-$, from $w_1^+$ to $w_2^-$ and from $w_2^+$ to $w_1^-$ are all have length $p$ such that $(4p+7)|V| + 2 |V|+ 2|E|=n$, that is
+The paths between $u_1^+$ to $u_2^-$ as well as from $u_2^+$ to $u_1^-$, from $w_1^+$ to $w_2^-$ and from $w_2^+$ to $w_1^-$ are all have length $p$ such that $(4p+7)|V| + 2 |V|+ 2|E|=n$.
+That is,

 Note that in any planar graph, $|E| \le 3|V|-6$, therefore

 We call this gadget the \emph{vertex covering gadget}.

 Finally, we add $2|V|$ additional vertices to $\vec{G}$ and create $|V|$ isolated $2$-cycles on them.
 There are no more vertices and edges in $\vec{G}$.